Darius Shu

 Darius Shu (born 5 May 1994) is a British cinematographer, film director and producer.
-He is best known for his work on the films His Hands, Mical and Secret Child.
-His directorial debut short film His Hands premiered at Tribeca Film Festival 2019 and was nominated for Best Narrative Short.
-The latest documentary he shot, Always, Asifa, part of a limited television series on ITVX and Sky TV, was nominated for a British Academy Television Award.
-Shu is the founder and managing director of Silverprince Pictures.
+He is best known for his work on the films Last Days, Molly, Where We Came From, His Hands and Secret Child.
+His directorial debut short film His Hands premiered at Tribeca Festival 2019 and was nominated for Best Narrative Short.
+Always, Asifa, a documentary film he shot was nominated for a British Academy Television Award.
+Shu is the founder of Silverprince Pictures.

 Early life

-Shu started his career as a photographer before pursuing cinematography.
-He studied at the University of the West of England in Media and Journalism and also pursued a masters in film production and cinematography at Arts University Bournemouth.
+Shu started his career as a portrait photographer when he was 18.
+He studied at the University of the West of England and graduated in 2015 with a Bachelors of Arts in Media and Journalism.
+In 2018, he received a Masters of Arts in Film Production specialising in cinematography at Arts University Bournemouth.